 We strive to create a safe and welcoming environment for all children.
-If you have any concerns about our culture of safeguarding, policy or procedures, please direct these to the Designated Safeguarding Lead immediately, or follow our school Complaints Policy.
+If you have any concerns about our culture of safeguarding, policy or procedures, please direct these to the safeguarding lead immediately, or follow our school Complaints Policy.

-What happens when an allegation of peer on peer abuse is made?
+What happens when an allegation of child on child abuse is made?